Compaq: Decline of IBM's offer

+Before announcing EISA, Canion turned down an offer by William C. Lowe of IBM to instead cooperate on PC technology, essentially dividing the industry between the two companies.
 By 1989, The New York Times wrote that being the first to release a 80386-based personal computer made Compaq the leader of the industry and "hurt no company more - in prestige as well as dollars - than" IBM.
 The company was so influential that observers and its executives spoke of "Compaq compatible".
 InfoWorld reported that "In the [ISA market] Compaq is already IBM's equal in being seen as a safe bet", quoting a sell-side analyst describing it as "now the safe choice in personal computers".
 Even rival Tandy Corporation acknowledged Compaq's leadership, stating that within the Gang of Nine "when you have 10 people sit down before a table to write a letter to the president, someone has to write the letter.
 Compaq is sitting down at the typewriter".
+A 1990 American Institute of Certified Public Accountants member survey found that 16% of respondents used Compaq computers, second only to IBM (23%).
+Epson (4%) and all other PC-compatible vendors had single-digit shares.